microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Partner programs.md

 Managed Extended Detection and Response (MXDR) extends beyond traditional Managed Detection and Response (MDR) to include Identity Protection, Cloud Apps, email, and SIEM/SOAR.

 The verified MXDR solution status is the first engineering verification of its kind for our MSSP partner community.
-Partners with this elite status have an MXDR solution that meets a high bar of criteria of security managed services across XDR technology, providing 24x7x365 continuous SOC monitoring, incident response, proactive threat hunting, configuration management, and managed SIEM/SOAR offerings.
+Partners with this elite status have an MXDR solution that meets a high bar of criteria of security managed services across XDR technology, providing 24x7x365 continuous SOC monitoring, incident response, proactive threat hunting, configuration management, and other managed SIEM/SOAR offerings.

 #### Partner Journey